FrankRay78/troubleshooting-remote-development-teams/README.md

 The underperformance of remote development teams is an uncomfortable topic for the software industry to talk about, particularly if you are in the business of buying or supplying low-cost developers.

-Thankfully, improving the performance of remote teams is not as difficult or costly as you may think, and this book explains exactly how to do it.
+Thankfully, drastically improving the performance of remote teams is not as difficult or costly as you may think, and this book explains exactly how to do it.

 ## Table of contents